jonlpersson/ed-latimore/site/_posts/2023-10-26-how-to-focus-better-and-improve-concentration.md

 There are generally three types of meditation:

-* **Mindfulness.**&nbsp;You focus on your breathing and let the thoughts pass through your mind.
+* **Mindfulness.** You focus on your breathing and let the thoughts pass through your mind.
-* **Concentrative.**&nbsp;You focus on a particular idea or point and resist all other intruding thoughts.
+* **Concentrative.** You focus on a particular idea or point and resist all other intruding thoughts.
-* **Moving.**&nbsp;Think of Tai Chi or Yoga.
+* **Moving.** Think of Tai Chi or Yoga.
 Activities that force you to stay present on the movement, with no other distractions, so your mind is free.

 Of these types of meditation, mindfulness is the most effective at increasing your ability to focus.